Have you Been Charged with Trafficking Marijuana in Georgia?

 Defenses to Trafficking Marijuana in Georgia

 Illegal means: If the methods used to suppress the marijuana were unconstitutional, then any evidence obtained will not be allowed in Court.
-Your Attorney can help you evaluate your case and see if police officers conducted the investigation legally.
+Your Trafficking Marijuana Attorney in Georgia can help you evaluate your case and see if police officers conducted the investigation legally.

 The amount was incorrect: If you can prove that the amount seized was less than the amount you are charged with, then you would be eligible to have the charged reduced or receive a lesser sentence.
 Mistakes happen, and the amount of marijuana found has a severe impact on your case.

 Innocence: Witness testimony or an alibi can be used to help prove your innocence.
-If you have any of these things, contact one our Lawyers, so they can help you try to get the charges dropped.
+If you have any of these things, contact one our Georgia Trafficking Marijuana Lawyers, so they can help you try to get the charges dropped.

 I should not be convicted of both manufacturing marijuana and trafficking marijuana: Because the same evidence is used to prove both crimes, the crime of manufacturing marijuana should merge into a conviction for trafficking.
 Therefore, you should not be guilty of both of those crimes unless there are exigent circumstances.
 Preval v.
 State, 302 Ga.
 App.
 785, (2010).